-Part II - Flat-Rate Premium Information 5 Flat-rate premium a Participant count date: Month Day Year b Flat-rate premium calculation (1) Applicable rate (Single-employer plans enter \$80; Multiemployer plans, enter \$29) (2) Participant count as of participant count date Active: Terminated vested Retirees and beneficiaries: Total: (3) Flat-rate premium (item 5b(1) x item 5b(2)) Part III - Variable-rate Premium Information Multiemployer plans - Skip to Part IV Complete item 6 only if the plan is electing, or revoking an election, to use the Alternative Premium Funding Target instead of the Standard Premium Funding Target; otherwise skip to item 7.
+Part II - Flat-Rate Premium Information 5 Flat-rate Premium a Participant count date: Month Day Year b Flat-rate premium calculation (1) Applicable rate (Single-employer plans enter \$83; Multiemployer plans, enter \$30) (2) Participant count as of participant count date Active: Terminated vested Retirees and beneficiaries: Total: (3) Flat-rate premium (item 5b(1) x item 5b(2)) Part III - Variable-rate Premium Information Multiemployer plans - Skip to Part IV Complete item 6 only if the plan is electing, or revoking an election, to use the Alternative Premium Funding Target instead of the Standard Premium Funding Target; otherwise skip to item 7.
 6 Alternative Premium Funding Target Election or Revocation a Election - Check box to elect to use the Alternative Premium Funding Target instead of the Standard Premium Funding Target.
 The election will be effective - and the plan will be required to use the Alternative Premium Funding Target - beginning with this premium payment year and for all subsequent plan years unless and until the election is subsequently revoked. b Revocation - Check box to revoke a prior election to use the Alternative Premium Funding Target.
 The revocation will be effective - and the plan will be required to use the Standard Premium Funding Target - beginning with this premium payment year and for all subsequent plan years unless and until a new election is subsequently made.
 Note - Elections or Revocations must remain in place for at least five years.
-7 Variable-rate premium (VRP) a VRP exemptions - If an exemption applies, check applicable box and skip to item 8.
-New or newly covered small plan other than a continuation plan No vested participants Standard termination with a final distribution during the premium payment year 412(e)(3) plan Standard termination with a proposed termination date in a prior year (proposed termination date://) b VRP small employer cap qualification - 🗌 Check box if this plan qualifies for the small employer cap applicable to certain plans of small employers (those with 25 or fewer employees).
-If box is checked, items 7c through 7g may, but need not, be omitted. c Assumptions and methods used to determine premium funding target (1) Premium funding target method: 🔲 Standard 🔲 Alternative (2) Discount rate(s): 1 st segment% 2 nd segment% 3 rd segment% 🔲 N/A, full yield curve used (3) UVB valuation date: Month Day Year d Premium funding target as of UVB valuation date - 🔲 Check box if the reported premium funding target information is an estimate.
-(1) Attributable to active participants (2) Attributable to terminated vested participants (3) Attributable to retirees and beneficiaries receiving payment (4) Total premium funding target (item 7d(1) + item 7d(2) + item 7d(3)) e Market value of assets as of UVB valuation date f Unfunded vested benefits (excess, if any, of item 7d(4) over item 7e, rounded up to the next \$1,000) g Uncapped variable-rate premium (item 7f x 0.043) h Maximum VRP (1) MAP-21 cap (\$541 x item 5b(2)) (2) Small employer cap, if applicable ( $$5 \times 1000 \text{ Sb}(2) \times 1000 \text{ Sb}(2)$ ) - Omit this item if plan is not eligible for this cap (2) Shall employer cap, in ppplease (point chiric so(2)) which is so(2)) of the small employer cap, the lesser of item 7h(1) and 7h(2).
-Otherwise, item 7h(1).

-i Variable-rate premium - If the plan qualifies for the small employer cap and item 7g was omitted, item 7h(3).
+7 Variable-rate Premium (VRP) a VRP exemptions - If an exemption applies, check applicable box and skip to item 8.
+New or newly covered small plan other than a continuation plan I No vested participants Standard termination with a final distribution during the premium payment year 412(e)(3) plan Standard termination with a proposed termination date in a prior year (proposed termination date://) b VRP small employer cap qualification - 🗌 Check box if this plan qualifies for the small employer cap applicable to certain plans of small employers (those with 25 or fewer employees).
+If box is checked, items 7c through 7g may, but need not, be omitted. c Assumptions and methods used to determine premium funding target (1) Premium funding target method: 🔲 Standard 🔲 Alternative (2) Discount rate(s): 1 st segment% 2 nd segment% 3 rd segment% [N/A, full yield curve used (3) UVB valuation date: Month Day Year d Premium funding target as of UVB valuation date - 🔲 Check box if the reported premium funding target information is an estimate.
+(1) Attributable to active participants (2) Attributable to terminated vested participants (3) Attributable to retirees and beneficiaries receiving payment (4) Total premium funding target (item 7d(1) + item 7d(2) + item 7d(3)) e Market value of assets as of UVB valuation date f Unfunded vested benefits (excess, if any, of item 7d(4) over item 7e, rounded up to the next \$1,000) g Uncapped variable-rate premium (item 7f x 0.045) h Maximum VRP (1) MAP-21 cap (\$561 x item 5b(2)) (2) Small employer cap, if applicable (\$5 x item 5b(2) x item 5b(2)) - Omit this item if plan is not eligible for this cap (3) Maximum variable-rate premium - If the plan qualifies for the small employer cap, the lesser of item 7h(1) and 7h(2).
+Otherwise, item 7h(1). i Variable-rate premium - If the plan qualifies for the small employer cap and item 7g was omitted, item 7h(3).
 Otherwise, the lesser of item 7g and item 7h(3).